 Adam has funded healthcare for 82 patients in 10 countries.

-Sabrina is a toddler from Tanzania.
-Sabrina was diagnosed with acquired bilateral genu varus.
-Her legs are bowed out.
+Marigarita is a four-year-old girl and the youngest in a family of four children.
+Both of her parents are farmers, growing maize for food.
+They get some money from doing manual labor jobs such as harvesting and looking after other people's farms.
+Marigarita was diagnosed with bilateral genu valgus.
+Her legs bow inward so that her knees touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
-Our medical partner, African Mission Healthcare, is requesting $940 to fund corrective surgery for Sabrina.
-The procedure is scheduled to take place on August 9.
-Treatment will hopefully restore Sabrina's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
-Sabrina’s mother says, “Being a single mother with no job it’s not been possible to treat my daughter’s leg problem please help."
+As a result, she feels pain after walking a long distance.
+Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Marigarita.
+The procedure is scheduled to take place on December 3rd.
+Treatment will hopefully restore Marigarita's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
+Marigarita’s mother says, “Please help treat my daughter so that she can walk well without difficulty.”